impact112/dotfiles/README.md

 # SolidConf

-My personal configuration for a complete tiled desktop experience.
+My personal configuration for a complete tiled desktop experience heavily inspired by gnome.

 Configurations are included for the following programs:
 - hyprland
 - hypridle
 - hyprlock
 - hyprwinwrap
-- eww
+- ags
 - foot

-Deprecated configs:
-- waybar

 These configs are not to be considered stable and will change sporadicaly.